2026 Howling Bird Press Nonfiction Prize Winner Interview: Jennifer Jussel

 Strength, to me, is the balance between taking responsibility for your life and being willing to ask for what you need.
 The first requires self-knowledge.
 You have to understand who you are—what feels true—before you can move toward it.
 Without that clarity, it’s easy to live according to expectations and then quietly blame others for the dissatisfaction that follows.

-In fact, the epigraph of the novel is a line from a poem by Eamon Grennan.
-The novel is structured based on that line about a bat caught indoors, seeking freedom, and it’s because the main characters are caught in a room together, blind to each other in certain ways, but needing each other to find their way to the open window, where they can be released from their own struggles.
+In fact, the epigraph of the novel is a line from a poem by Eamon Grennan about being trapped.
+The novel is structured based on that line about a bat caught indoors, out of his element and seeking freedom.
+All of the novel’s characters are caught like that bat, blind to each other in certain ways as they find their way to that open window where the struggle ends.

 Why portray women’s interior lives with such depth?

-Our interior lives are the source of common ground.
+Our interior lives are the source of common ground that make novels so powerful.
 As a young reader, novels that revealed women’s private thoughts helped me recognize and trust my own.
-They made me feel less alone in experiences that often went unspoken.
+Their stories made me feel less alone in experiences I was having that no one talked about.

-That interest deepened during my graduate study.
+That interest in interiority deepened during my graduate study.
 I wrote about A Question of Power by Bessie Head, a semi-autobiographical novel exploring identity, exile, and mental illness under apartheid in South Africa.
-I also studied Nectar in a Sieve by Kamala Markandaya, which portrays a woman married at twelve and struggling for resilience amid social upheaval in India.
+I also studied Nectar in a Sieve by Kamala Markandaya, which portrays a woman married at twelve and struggling to maintain her resilience during social upheaval in India.
 Though my life was vastly different—and far easier—these books shaped how I understood interiority as a site of resistance and dignity.

 I have also always been interested in the relationship between women’s inner lives and their bodies.
 Girls often become objects of perception before they have fully formed their own self-understanding.
 Fiction helps women to distinguish what is true about themselves from what others want them to be.
 Being able to distinguish that from a young age makes an enormous difference in the paths women take and ultimately how fulfilling their lives become.